-KEY: VHL=Very High Level, HL=High Level, SHL=Somewhat High Level, LL=Low Level, VLL=Very Low LevelDecision Rule: if mean is 1 to 1.79= Very Low Level, 1.80 to 2.59= Low Level, 2.60 to 3.39= Somewhat High Level, 3.40 to 4.19= High Level, 4.20 to 5 = Very High Level is a precursor to actual turnover, indicating that librarians are likely to leave when preferable opportunities arise.
-The table further shows a high level of job dissatisfaction, as evidenced by the unmet personal needs of librarians (\bar{x} = 3.57) and the negative impact of their current jobs on personal wellbeing (\bar{x} = 3.53).
-Job satisfaction is the initial phase in the process leading to turnover intention, thus the observed dissatisfaction clearly contributes to the high turnover intention among librarians in this study.
+KEY: VHL=Very High Level, HL=High Level, SHL=Somewhat High Level, LL=Low Level, VLL=Very Low LevelDecision Rule: if mean is 1 to 1.79= Very Low Level, 1.80 to 2.59= Low Level, 2.60 to 3.39= Somewhat High Level, 3.40 to 4.19= High Level, 4.20 to 5 = Very High Level

-Table 4.2.1 reveals a somewhat high level of turnover intention among librarians in universities in South-West Nigeria (\overline{x} = 3.39, SD= 1.10 on a 5-point scale).
+Table 4.2.1 reveals a somewhat high level of turnover intention among librarians in universities in South-West Nigeria (\bar{x} = 3.39, SD= 1.10 on a 5-point scale).
 This significant turnover intention

 Contrarily, the thoughts of quitting are generally low (\overline{x} = 1.00), suggesting that while librarians are dissatisfied, a few may not have considered leaving their current positions (\overline{x} = 2.32).
 Perhaps this is due to the absence of immediate alternatives.
 Additionally, many librarians remain on their jobs due to organizational benefits (\overline{x} = 3.43) and fear of the unknown (\overline{x} = 3.53).
 Interestingly, there is a high level of active job search (\overline{x} = 3.27) and entrepreneurial planning (\overline{x} = 4.18), suggesting the readiness to leave should better opportunities arise in form of a job or business.
 Librarians are willing to accept jobs with similar compensation (\overline{x} = 3.27) and frequently compare rewards with other universities (\overline{x} = 3.83).
 Despite the significant influence of rewards on job satisfaction, many librarians are prepared to accept equivalent compensation elsewhere, due to dissatisfaction with other organizational variables.
-Summarily, the high level of active jobs while being prepared to leave for better opportunities or to start their own businesses.
+Summarily, the high level of active job search (\overline{x} = 3.27) and evaluation of alternatives (\overline{x} = 3.83) suggests that librarians are merely coping with their current jobs while being prepared to leave for better opportunities or to start their own businesses.
 This however, indicates the notable trend of potential turnover among librarians in this region.